reactivecodes/scala-time/README.md

 scala-time
 ==========

-Basic Scala utilities allowing for easier use of *JSR-310 compatible* APIs, with the aim of providing a single Scala API (and migration point) between [JDK 1.8 Time][2], and the [Threeten BP][12] JDK 7 backport.
+Basic Scala utilities allowing for easier use of *`java.time` compatible* APIs, with the aim of providing a single Scala API (and migration point) between [JDK 1.8 Time][2], and the [Threeten BP][12] JDK 7 backport.

 ###### [Build:][11]